-Peer Recovery Support Services have become an important part of the Department's overall strategy to respond to the growing substance misuse issues in the State of New Hampshire.
-The need to respond has been increased by the opioid epidemic which has caused hundreds of deaths in the past few years.
-Over the past few years, rates for opioid overdose have increased and related deaths have tripled in New Hampshire, with close to five-hundred (500) deaths occurring in the year 2016.
-Overdose-related emergency department visits have increased by nearly 400%
+Peer Recovery Support Services are an integral part of the Department's overall strategy to respond to substance use issues faced by the State of New Hampshire.
+The need to respond has been increased by the opioid epidemic, which has resulted in hundreds of deaths in each of the past few years.
+The rate of opioid overdoses has increased and opioid-related deaths have tripled in New Hampshire, Overdose-related emergency department visits have increased by nearly 400%.